scottishgovernment/economicactionplan.mygov.scot/pages/place/7-marine-and-coastal.md

 ## Key points:

+* Showcasing Scotland's coasts and waters for sustainable growth and inclusive participation
 * Developing Regional Marine Plans
 * A new, world-leading approach to management of our sea fisheries
 * Continued to support the sustainable growth of the aquaculture sector

+The Scottish Government recognise the contribution that sustainable tourism makes to an inclusive economy, right across Scotland, in some of our most remote and fragile communities.
+Our market research shows that both residents of Scotland and the rest of the world wants to experience Scotland’s unique culture, stunning landscapes, pristine environment, the food and drink that is produced here and our world-renowned hospitality.

+Marine tourism is therefore a key sector for Scotland.
+The long term trend from 2008 to 2017 showed marine tourism GVA increased by 28% and employment by 16%.
+The latest statistics show the marine tourism industry provided employment for 28,300 people (headcount), contributing 1.14% of the total Scottish employment.

+Marine and coastal tourism also features as a key sector in other Scottish Government work, such as City Deals, regeneration projects (e.g. our work with North Ayrshire Council) and the wider Programme for Government Commitment to develop the South of Scotland as a tourism destination.

+That’s why in 2020, our next Themed year, the Year of Coasts and Waters we are showcasing Scotland's coasts, rivers, canals, lochs and inland waters and the work we are doing to protect our marine environment and wildlife - and the many communities that rely on these world-class assets.
+Individual destinations are also working to grow local economies through developing sustainable tourism and the Scottish Government are actively supporting many of these initiatives.”

 The Highlands and Islands of Scotland are uniquely placed to take advantage of the considerable growth potential in the marine economy.
 The region has extremely valuable natural assets, including 61% of the UK coastline, combined with innovative businesses, outstanding research capability, a skilled workforce and an international reputation and market reach.
 The potential of the marine economy has already been demonstrated within the wave and tidal energy sector by the world-leading European Marine Energy Centre in Orkney, and there is now a significant opportunity to build on this through an increased focus on aquaculture and marine biotechnology.
+Aquaculture is another sector that is thriving, directly employing over 2,000 people and contributing around £436M (2017 estimates) in gross value added to the economy, with significant wider impacts across the supply chain (estimated to be worth around £620M in GVA to the Scottish economy).
+Aquaculture and its supply chain supports more than 12,000 jobs and offers opportunities in some of our most remote and fragile communities.
+Farmed Atlantic salmon from Scotland is the UK’s top food export and offers the Rural Economy further sustainable growth potential.

 Building on Highlands and Islands Enterprise’s  “MAXiMAR” Science and Innovation audit, HIE will seek to maximise the region's marine innovation, technology and skills, not only for the benefit of the Highlands and Islands, but for the whole of the UK.